 It can feel daunting to start though and it is not hard to come up with reasons to put it all off.
 With this post, I hope to be able to inspire you to start blogging for yourself.

 In this post I will focus on how you can get started.
-In a future blog, I will share my tips to keep going.
+In the second part of this series, I focus on how to keep going.
 These tips come from my own experience, but I want to mention the guidance I received by Sander Berkouwer.
 Sander runs Dirteam and he has really helped me to get 4bes to the next level.

 Start your own tech blog in 9 easy steps